tanifgit/smart-day-hands-on/README.md

 You will see an output of the progress of the process, for example:
 `Building`

-Eventually you should see something like this:
+Eventually you should see something like this:</br>

 ```
 Running 2/2